Defense in Depth

 Hash-Only Storage

-• SHA-256 one-way hashing
+• SHA3-256 one-way hashing

-• Stateful validation on every request
+• Server-side validation on every request

 Instant Revocation